uptechteam/ios-cookbook/9-security.md

 #### 2.2.
 Use [iOS file encryption](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy/encrypting_your_app_s_files)

-On iOS 8 and above, files inside apps can be automatically using `NSFileProtection` whenever the device is locked.
+On iOS 8 and above, files inside apps can be automatically encrypted using `NSFileProtection` whenever the device is locked.

 ```swift
 do {